Raythonic/watiba/README.md

 1. Arguments can be passed to the resolver by specifying a trailing variable after the command.
 If the arguments variable is omitted, an empty dictionary, i.e. {}, is passed to the resolver in _args_.
 **_Warning!_** Python threading does not deep copy objects passed as arguments to threads.
-What you place in ```args``` of the spawn expression will only be shallow copied so if there's references to other objects in an element of args, it's to not likely survive the copy.
+What you place in ```args``` of the spawn expression will only be shallow copied so if there's references to other objects, it's to not likely to survive the copy.
-2. The resolver must return True to set the promise to resolved, or False to leave it unresolved.
+2. The resolver must return _True_ to set the promise to resolved, or _False_ to leave it unresolved.
 3. The outer code creating the spawned command can synchronize with it by calling the _.join()_ method on the promise object.
 4. A resolver can also set the promise to resolved by calling ```promise.set_resolved()```.
-This is handy in cases where a resolver has spawned another command and doesn't want the outer promise resolved until the inner is resolved.
-More precisely, the outer resolver can pass its promise to the inner resolver and, thus, the inner resolver can resolve the outer's promise.
-Resolving the parent resolver is done with ```promise.parent.set_resolved()``` This is demonstrated in the examples.
+This is handy in cases where a resolver has spawned another command and doesn't want the outer promise resolved until the inner resolvers is done.
+To resolve an outer, i.e. parent, resolver issue _promise.parent.set_resolved()_.
+Then the parent resolver can return _False_ at the end of its block so it leaves the resolved determination to the inner resolver block.
+This is demonstrated in the examples.